keanemind/personal-website/content/post/mocking-constructors-with-jest.md

 // mockConstructor { c: 'd' } [ mockConstructor { c: 'd' } ]
 // The two are the same, and successfully modified by the
 // line `this.c = "d"`.

+console.log(this);
+// { c: 'd' }
+// When the arrow functions modified `this`, they were
+// actually changing the entire module's `this` rather
+// than the mock SoundPlayer instance being constructed.
 ```

 For all of these examples, replacing `fn()` with `jest.fn()` will result in the same output.